oracle/rwloadsim/docs/COMPLEXAMPLE.md

 A real simulation would execute things much faster than every second, it would run for a longer time, and it would also need to create an awr report.
-First take a look at awr.rwl and potentially modify the username and/or password for the account that can execute the dbms_workload_repository package; you may also need to add a connect string.
+First take a look at awrdemo.rwl and potentially modify the username and/or password for the account that can execute the dbms_workload_repository package; you may also need to add a connect string.
 Next, take a look at runsimulation.rwl which combines everything.